roflecopter/openbci-session/README.md

 Script to convert OpenBCI SD card .TXT files to
 * 24-bit BDF with calibrated values.
 Accelerometer data is upsampled to match ADS sampling rate.
 * Recording timestamp and settings taken from sqlite db which automatically created and updated by session_start.py script

+# session_analyse.py
+Script to analyses recorded sessions.
+Suited for short sessions (like meditations etc).
+Periods (and other settings) are defined for each session in sessions variable inside script.
+* Reads raw BDF file from sd_convert and filter it, split into epochs and rejects bad ones (autoreject)
+* Plot Multitaper Spectrogram for each channel, highlights bad epochs (autoreject) and periods
+* Plot Amplitude topomaps based on good epochs passed into yasa.bandpower for each period defined in sessions
+* Plot PSD / Frequency plot for each channel and period computed with mne.compute_psd(method='welch')
+* Plot Band Power (delta, theta, alpha, beta, gamma) vs time and highlings band epochs (autoreject) and periods

 # Quickstart
 * install / setup Python 3.11 environment or use global